Genez-io/deployapps-landing-page/content/posts/whatsapp.md

 This structure defines the following components:

-- `@GenezioDeploy()` decorator is used to know which class is deployed on the server provided by Genezio for the production environment.
+- `@GenezioDeploy()` decorator is used to know which class is deployed on the server provided by DeployApps for the production environment.
 This way your code can be accessed at any time without having a local server running.

 - `@GenezioMethod({type:"http"})` decorator is used to turn a method of a class into an endpoint you will later use to receive http requests.